 We never share your personal information to third parties for the purposes of marketing or advertising to you.

 We use your IP address when you use our products or visit our website to identify the region where you are using Latch in order to provide a more personalized experience, such as offering additional language and currency options.
-We do not track your location over time or when you are not using Latch, and we do not share your location with third parties.
-We also never capture, store, or use GPS location data of our users.
+We do not track your location over time or when you are not using the Latch App, and we do not share your location with third parties.
+We also never use GPS location data of our users, unless you are using Latch Virtual Intercom, as described below.
 To better understand how your personal device manufacturer uses your location information, we recommend familiarizing yourself with their privacy policies and terms of service.

-In common areas, such as building entrances and amenity spaces, resident access histories are viewable only by the resident that created the access event and by property managers.
+In common areas, such as building entrances and amenity spaces, resident access histories and any corresponding photos collected from a Latch access device are viewable only by the resident that created the access event and by property managers.
 Similarly, the access histories of building staff members at common areas are viewable only by the staff member and property managers.
+Photo or video information collected by a Latch Camera is viewable only by property managers.
 These access events are created to promote the safe and appropriate use of common spaces and to protect residents in the building.

 When guests and trusted service providers are provided access by a property manager or a resident, the access history of guests throughout a property are viewable by both the resident who invited them and property management to maintain the safety of the building.

 Latch’s Terms of Service bans the use of Latch‘s products and services, including the use of access histories, for activities that Latch at its sole discretion deems threatening, harassing, abusive, or fraudulent.
-We reserve the right to terminate the account of any property manager, resident, or guest who is found to be abusing our Terms of Service.
+The Terms of Service also prohibit the selling of user data.
+We reserve the right to terminate the account of any property manager, resident, or guest who is found to be abusing or violating our Terms of Service.

 When you choose to share access to a private or common space, we may disclose your name, address, and contact information to the other Latch users, such as friends, family, or trusted services you invite so that they know who has given them access and where your space is.
 We may disclose your name and contact information to property management so that they may fulfill your requests, ensure you have access to the right spaces in a property, and maintain the safety and security of everyone in a property.